Anirudh-RV/ImageAnnotation/README.md

   b.
 Change position of react elements
   c. complete UI overhaul

-14. Add download functionality for the text files saved
+14. Add download functionality for the text files/pictures saved

+NOTE : Look at error in ***IMPORTANT*** in 308, FIX ISSUE

 NOTE : To make the website secure -
           a.
 Hash the passwords